-For 'hot work' on 'Zee tot Zevenaar', the party carrying out the work must report this to ProRail in advance by means of the notification form for work constituting a fire hazard (see Logistics Portal).
+For 'hot work' on Zee tot Zevenaar, the party carrying out the work shall report this to ProRail in advance by means of the notification form for work constituting a fire hazard (see the Logistics Portal of ProRail).
 The responsibility for safe execution lies (in accordance with the Working Conditions Act) with the contractor.

-Hot work within 15 metres of a wagon with characteristics for dangerous goods in accordance with VSG-RID substances with a GEVI136 classification of 3, 4 or 5 is prohibited, unless additional measures have been taken.
-For Kijfhoek railway yard, in addition to the above, the Kijfhoek Incident Coordinator (088-2313390) must also be notified of where hot work will take place.
+Hot work within 15 metres of a wagon with characteristics for dangerous goods in accordance with VSG-RID substances with a GEVI classification is prohibited, unless additional measures have been taken.
+For Kijfhoek railway yard, in addition to the above, the Kijfhoek Incident Coordinator (31-0) must also be notified of where hot work will take place.